sous-chefs/postgresql/README.md

 _None_

 There is no recipes anymore.
-Please use cookbook's resources to install, config and manager your PostgreSQL server.
+Please use cookbook's resources to install, config and manage your PostgreSQL server.

 ## Usage